Consensus Capacity of Noisy Broadcast Channels: Setup and Preliminaries

 \begin{example}[Two-step binary erasure broadcast channel] Let $p\in[0,1], q\in(0,1]$ and $\cX=\{0,1\}$, $\cY=\cZ=\{0,1,\tzero,\tone,e\}$.
 See Figure~\ref{fig:bec}.

 where $Q(e|x)=1-Q(\tx|x)=q,x\in\cX$ with a slight abuse notation to denote $\tzero$ ($\tone$, resp.) by $\tx$ when $x$ is 0 (1, resp.).
-From Figure~\ref{fig:bec}, the common channel can be seen to be $\ch_{V|X}(\Delta|x)=1-\ch_{V|X}(x|x)=p$ where the common channel output alphabet is $\cV=\{0,1,\Delta\}$. \iftoggle{long}{Note that $q=0$ above amounts to the noiseless channel (with an additional Bernoulli-$p$ common random variable output independent of the input).
-Clearly all capacities are 1 here.
-We do not include this straightforward case in our parametrization so that the discussion below can be kept general. }{} \end{example}
+From Figure~\ref{fig:bec}, the common channel can be seen to be $\ch_{V|X}(\Delta|x)=1-\ch_{V|X}(x|x)=p$, where the common channel output alphabet is $\cV=\{0,1,\Delta\}$.
+The common channel is trivial when $p=1$.
+Note that $q=0$ above amounts to the noiseless channel (with an additional Bernoulli-$p$ common random variable output independent of the input).
+Clearly all capacities are 1 in this case.
+We do not include this straightforward case in our parametrization so that the discussion below can be kept general. \end{example}